nicholasodonnell/nicholasodonnell.com/README.md

 ## Installation

-1. Install the required dependencies by running `yarn install`
+Install the required dependencies by running `yarn install`.

 ## Usage